ibejalon/Terraform_Projects/Udagram/Readme.md

 ```
 resource "aws_launch_configuration" "sample-launchconfig"
 ```
-The resource "aws_launch_configuration" "sample-launchconfig" is  the lunch profile for the autoscaling group.
+The resource above is  the lunch profile for the autoscaling group.
 The group is deployed in the private subnets of the infrastructure and is not accessible to the public.
 The autoscaling group is deployed across two availability zones for high availability and redundancy.
 ```
 resource "aws_autoscaling_group" "sample-autoscaling" {